leo-arch/clifm/README.md

 * PDF reader, image/video previews, wallpaper setter, music playlist (plugins) (**NEW**)
 * Color schemes (**NEW**)

-**NOTE:** By default, CliFM ships only one color scheme, but more can be found at https://github.com/leo-arch/clifm-colors.
-The package is also available in the AUR: https://aur.archlinux.org/packages/clifm-colors-git
+**NOTE:** By default, CliFM ships only one color scheme, but more are provided by [clifm-colors](https://github.com/leo-arch/clifm-colors).
+The package is also available in the [AUR](https://aur.archlinux.org/packages/clifm-colors-git).

 Finally, all CLiFM options could be handled directly via command line, by passing parameters to the program, or via plain text configuration files, located in `$XDG_CONFIG_HOME/clifm/`.